tallcoleman/tor-rec-sched-to-cal/README.md

 **Connect to an external service**

-This permission is required for the script to read City of Toronto webpages.
+This permission is required for the script to read the City of Toronto open data API.
 The script only reads data and does not send any of your data to an external service.

 ## Troubleshooting